 Student Voter Registration

-The student vote is more important than ever in the 2016 election.
+The student vote is more important than ever in upcoming elections.
 (Want to learn why the student vote matters so much this year?
 Read this article immediately.)
 But no matter how much time you spend researching the issues and deciding which candidate you support, you won’t be able to cast your vote if you haven’t registered.
 And for college students, who may not know where to register and how to get access to a polling place when funds and transportation are limited, this can be a real challenge.
 That’s why the team at BestColleges.com has created this resource to help college students easily access all the resources they need in order to understand the mechanics of voting.

 Resources for Voting in College